 Order of Protection Lawyers in St. Louis City

-Orders of protection (or protective orders) — often called restraining orders — are legal orders issued by Missouri, Illinois, Kansas and Oklahoma state courts.
+Orders of protection (or protective orders) — often called restraining orders — are legal orders issued by Missouri state courts.
 These orders require one person to stop harming another.
 They are designed to protect adults and children against violent or harassing behavior.

 At Stange Law Firm, PC, we understand how the law can affect St. Louis City, Missouri families.
 Our knowledgeable lawyers counsel clients on what decisions to make when seeking or defending against orders for protection.
 We also stand up for them in court, working hard to protect their rights.